-For our fourteenth Rundown article, a category where putting on disguises is the name of the game.
-After the jump, you’ll find our winner and runner-up predictions for Best Makeup & Hairstyling as well as general commentary about the race. ///Next week, we’ll start off on Monday with a category Friday, we’ll cover the person responsible for bringing all of the parts of the film together in a cohesive vision: theirs.
+For our ninth Rundown article, we look at hair and makeup.
+After the jump, you’ll find our winner and runner-up predictions for Best Makeup & Hairstyling as well as general commentary about the race.
+Tuesday, we’ll cover a handful of short films.

 Best Makeup & Hairstyling